 Please note that all castles and heritage sites are subject to government restrictions and guidelines.
 You may have to pre-book tickets to enter the site.

-Constructed by Gilbert de Clare in the 13th Century the castle’s history extends as far back as 1268.
-Allen Brown once described the castle as, "the most elaborate water defences in all Britain" surrounded by lakes and 30 acres this castle is a spectacular viewing point into welsh history.
+Caerphilly Castle - constructed by Gilbert de Clare in the 13th Century the castle’s history extends as far back as 1268.
+Allen Brown once described the castle as, "the most elaborate water defences in all Britain" surrounded by lakes and 30 acres this castle is a spectacular viewing point into Welsh history.

-Llansteffan Castle overlooks the beautiful River Tywi in Carmarthen Bay.
-The castle was build by the Normans after 1100 as part of their invasion of Wales.
-The castle’s wow factors include looking over the sea and stunning Carmarthen Bay.
+Llansteffan Castle - overlooks the beautiful River Tywi in Carmarthen Bay.
+The castle was built by the Normans after 1100 as part of their invasion of Wales.
+The castle’s wow factors include views over the sea and stunning Carmarthen Bay.

-Cardiff Castle is located in the city centre of Cardiff.
-The estate was built in the late 11th Century by Norman Invaders which was on top of a 3rd Century Roman Fort.
+Cardiff Castle - is located in the city centre of Cardiff.
+The estate was built in the late 11th Century by Norman Invaders, on top of a 3rd Century Roman Fort.
 This magnificent estate holds various events throughout the year including, live music, cinema and theatre.

-Raglan Castle is a late medieval castle built between the 15th – 17th Centuries.
-Although this castle is now ruins it’s believed to have been one of the most luxurious castles built with water gardens, park lands and a large hexagonal keep, known as the Great Tower.
+Raglan Castle - is a late medieval castle built between the 15th – 17th Centuries.
+Although this castle is now in ruins, it is believed to have been one of the most luxurious castles - built with water gardens, park lands and a large hexagonal keep, known as the Great Tower.

-Built in 1106 near the village of Ogmore-by-Sea the Ogmore Castle was born.
-The castle history has a extensive dating back to the 12th Century, the site was still used up until the 19th Century as a court of justice and prison.
-Although only the ruins remain it’s still one for the bucket list!
+Ogmore Castle - built in 1106 near the village of Ogmore-by-Sea.
+The castle has a extensive history dating back to the 12th Century.
+The site was still used up until the 19th Century as a court of justice and prison.
+Although only the ruins remain, it’s still an interesting place to visit.
 This site is managed by local authorities.

-Laugharne Castle is located in Laugharne, Carmarthenshire.
-Built in 1116 it’s undertook many renovations since then including becoming a Tudor fortified manor house in the sixteenth century.
+Laugharne Castle - is located in Laugharne, Carmarthenshire.
+Built in 1116, it has had many renovations since, including becoming a Tudor fortified Manor House in the sixteenth century.
 This castle is preserved by Cadw.

-Carew Castle and Tidal Mill are both located in Pembrokeshire.
-Carew Castle’s history dates back to over 2,000 years and holds tales of kingmakers, knights of the realm and the Civil War devastation.
+Carew Castle and Tidal Mill - are located in Pembrokeshire.
+Carew Castle’s history dates back over 2,000 years and holds tales of kingmakers, Knights of the realm and the Civil War devastation.
 The castle overlooks a stunning 23-acre millpond perfect for a picnic and a history lesson!